The Corruption Bound, Log Rank, and Communication Complexity: Introduction

+Many variants of the basic communication complexity model of Yao were defined.
+The models differ in the type of communication allowed (e.g. deterministic, randomized, nondeterministic, etc), the number of players, the type of function computed, and more.
+The interested reader can see the book of Kushilevitz and Nisan \cite{KN97} for a thorough exposition and discussion on the basic models of communication complexity.

-The communication complexity literature is mainly concerned with proving lower bounds, and indeed communication complexity lower bounds are used in various areas of theoretical computer science.
-Nonetheless, upper bounds are also very interesting.
-Among the most intriguing upper bounds are those expressed in terms of known lower bounds.
-Let $A$ be a sign matrix, and denote by $D(A)$ the deterministic communication complexity of $A$.
-Previous upper bounds of this nature on $D(A)$ include: \begin{itemize}
+The communication complexity literature is mainly concerned with proving lower bounds, and indeed communication complexity lower bounds are used in various areas of theoretical computer science such as decision tree complexity, VLSI circuits, space-time tradeoffs for Turing machines and more.
+To prove lower bounds in communication complexity many techniques were developed.
+One of the early lower bound techniques is the rank lower bound of Mehlhorn and Schmidt \cite{MS82}: Let $A$ be a sign matrix, and denote by $\rk(A)$ the rank of $A$ over the reals, then Since there are many variants of communication complexity and various lower bounds, it is interesting to fully understand the relation between the different measures of complexity.
+For this purpose we need to prove upper bounds as well as lower bounds.